 In most cases, you can protect funds in a 401k and other tax-exempt retirement accounts from your creditors in bankruptcy.
-Read on to learn more about whether your 401k account is likely safe if you file for Chapter 7 or Chapter 13 bankruptcy.
+Read on to learn more about why your 401k account is likely safe if you file for Chapter 7 or Chapter 13 bankruptcy.

-If an asset is property of the estate, you must be able to protect it with a bankruptcy exemption if you want to keep it.
-In Chapter 7 bankruptcy, the bankruptcy trustee can take or sell your nonexempt asset—the property that isn't protected by an exemption—and distribute the proceeds to your creditors.
+Creditors receive payment when an asset in property of the estate can't be protected with a bankruptcy exemption.
+In Chapter 7 bankruptcy, the bankruptcy trustee can take or sell your nonexempt asset, the property that isn't protected by an exemption, and distribute the proceeds to your creditors.
 In Chapter 13, you pay the value of nonexempt assets through the Chapter 13 repayment plan.

-401k and other retirement accounts that are qualified under the Employee Retirement Income Security Act (ERISA) are typically not part of your bankruptcy estate.
-Most employer-sponsored retirement plans are ERISA-qualified accounts.
-If you are considering filing for bankruptcy, it’s a good idea to check with your employer to make sure your 401k is qualified.
+401ks and other Employee Retirement Income Security Act (ERISA) retirement accounts typically aren't part of your bankruptcy estate.
+Most employer-sponsored retirement plans are ERISA-qualified accounts but check with your employer.

 Learn more about federal bankruptcy exemptions.
-Most states have their own exemptions that cover retirement accounts in bankruptcy, as well.
+Many states have exemptions that cover retirement accounts in bankruptcy.